 BEST PLACES TO GO SHOPPING ON MAUI

 #1 Paia Town

 There is just so much to say about the beautiful bohemian-style Town of Paia.
 This “Shopper Paradise” offers way more than your eye can see!
-The Historical Town of Paia has deep roots in Maui’s agricultural history, and is still garnished by old store fronts and easy beach town country vibes.
-Once the Counter Culture Revolution of the 1960’s left San Francisco, there’s no doubt that the real deal hippies set sail for Maui.
-Creating new businesses and adding their own flare, Paia Town then became influenced by a whole new demographic of artsy, educated, conscious hippy types.
-With the indigenous local surf culture, and the wave of windsurfing migrants during the 1980’s, Paia became known as a secret gem for all kinds of fun-loving internationals that just wanted to kick back and enjoy their lives to the fullest!
+The Historical Town of Paia has deep roots in Maui’s agricultural history and is still garnished by old storefronts and relaxed beach town country vibes.
+Once the Counter Culture Revolution of the 1960s left San Francisco, there’s no doubt that the real deal hippies set sail for Maui.
+Creating new businesses and adding their flare, Paia Town then became influenced by a whole new demographic of artsy, educated, conscious hippy types.
+With the indigenous local surf culture and the wave of windsurfing migrants during the 1980s, Paia became known as a secret gem for all kinds of fun-loving internationals that just wanted to kick back and enjoy their lives to the fullest!

-Today, Paia Town is still the backseat heartbeat of Maui County – a one stoplight town that might just be responsible for all the unforeseen trends that are at any given time throughout the Hawaiian Islands.
+Today, Paia Town is still the backseat heartbeat of Maui County, a one-stoplight town that might just be responsible for all the unforeseen trends that are at any given time throughout the Hawaiian Islands.
 We love Paia Town so much!
-From the surf shops to the galleries, yoga studios, one-of-a-kind boutiques, the Paia Tattoo Gallery, coffee shops, restaurants, and the most ideal health food store in the world (Mana Foods), Paia is the epitome of Hawaii small town charm.
-Next time you’re on island, do not miss out on a chance to visit Paia, Maui’s secret crowned jewel.
+From the surf shops to the galleries, yoga studios, one-of-a-kind boutiques, the Paia Tattoo Gallery, coffee shops, restaurants, and the ideal health food store in the world (Mana Foods), Paia is the epitome of Hawaii small town charm.
+Next time you’re on the island, do not miss out on a chance to visit Paia, Maui’s secret crowned jewel.